 1. Water and Sunscreen.
 Bring lots of this…it is usually a humid 90 degrees (at least) throughout the weekend and if you’re going to survive you need to drink water and wear sunscreen.
 I have teetered on the edge of passing out from heat exhaustion in a port-a-potty once upon a time.
 The darkness was closing in on me and it was not a fond moment.
 Around 30 minutes later I jumped in the mushroom fountain to cool off, and 3 hours later I woke up lying next to a merch tent.
 It happens.
 For every two beers, drink a bottle of water, at least until the sun goes down.
 Trust me.

 2. Shelter.
-BRING SHELTER, preferably a canopy for to hang out under while you eat breakfast, laugh with your friends and drink and smoke and whatever else strikes your fancy.
+BRING SHELTER, preferably a canopy to hang out under while you eat breakfast, laugh with your friends and drink and smoke and whatever else strikes your fancy.
 You will need a break from the sun from the time you wake up at 7AM until the music starts cranking on the stages around noon.
 Do you really want to bake in the sun for 5 hours before the real party even starts?
 I did it in 2004 and it was downright hellacious.
 Extra tarps are also a great idea.

 Furthermore, I prefer bringing a canopy to sleep in, using tarps to block out the sunlight as I rest peacefully on my cot in the shade.
-Using this method, I can usually sleep until around 10:00AM or later if I’m really lucky…which is crucial if you’re going to be going absolutely ape shit with Animal Collective till 4AM.
+Using this method, I can usually sleep until around 10:00AM or later if I’m really lucky…which is crucial if you’re going to be going absolutely ape shit with Die Antwoord till 4AM.
 For me, it is not even worth bringing a tent to sleep in.
 Why?
 If you sleep in a tent, you WILL wake up at 7AM on the dot and crawl into your shelter wishing you weren’t awake yet.
 It is like clockwork.

 My system with the cot and canopy has worked well and provides optimal comfort.
 My system also will prevent further misery if it rains like crazy.
-If your tent floods, you might be sleeping with your head in the mud like Forrest and Bubba – or worse – in a damp car – and THAT is a whole other level of hell, not to mention the stench of Bonnaroo stuck in your car when (or if) you return to the real world.
+If your tent floods, you might be sleeping with your head in the mud like Forrest and Bubba – or worse – in a damp car – and THAT is a whole other level of hell, not to mention the stench of Bonnaroo stuck in your car when (or IF) you return to the real world.